pwnandprotect/lab1_dc_virtualbox/README.md

-# Automated VirtualBox AD Setup Script suite by @maikroservice
+# Automated VirtualBox AD Setup Script suite by @Trismah & @maikroservice
 We plugged some of the scripts from: https://github.com/clong/DetectionLab

 ## what is included?